Musings: Can we talk about that first wee after giving birth, because JAYSUS! 3 months ago

 Musings: Can we talk about that first wee after giving birth, because JAYSUS!

-It's definitely up there with the contractions themselves.
+The first wee is definitely up there with the pain of contractions

-The first time I was giving birth, it ended up being an emergency C-section.
+The first time I was giving birth, it ended up being an emergency Cesarean section.

 Due to this, my vagina thankfully went through very little, but I can't say the same thing for my stomach.